Providence, Rhode Island

 135 Norwood Avenue, Cranston, R.I.

 Centennial House, located a short distance from the Harborside Campus and open to sophomores and juniors, is a nontraditional housing option, different from that of a residence hall.
-Opening in 2013, Centennial House houses approximately 25 residents in a cooperative-style living environment focused on self-governance and community service.
+Opened in 2013, Centennial House houses approximately 35 residents in a cooperative-style living environment focused on self-governance and community service.

 JWU is in a unique position to provide students with quality food service.
 Culinary arts and hotel students, as part of their laboratory training, provide much of the food service at the university, under the supervision of professional chef-instructors.

-The following dining centers are available for students on a meal plan and their guests: Harbor View Dining Center, Market Place, Red Sauce Pizza & Pasta, Weybosset Street Café, Snowden Dining Center, City Burger, as well as three Starbucks® which are located on the Downcity and Harborside campuses.
+The following dining centers are available for students on a meal plan and their guests: Harbor View Dining Center, Market Place, Red Sauce Pizza & Pasta, Red Mango, Clock Tower Lounge, Snowden Dining Center, City Burger, as well as three Starbucks® which are located on the Downcity and Harborside campuses.